UCLA Expertise to Launch the Academy for Excellence in Medical Education

 “The partnership between the David Geffen School of Medicine and the School of Education and Information Studies is premised on the notion of leveraging different but complementary expertise from each of the schools for the purposes of furthering a common goal namely, excellence in medical education,” says Arif Amlani, director of program development at the UCLA School of Education and Information Studies.
 “DGSOM brings unparalleled expertise in medicine and SE&IS brings renowned expertise in pedagogy and educational research.
 This combined expertise is a potent force for innovation and creativity in medical education.”

-Visit this link to attend the formal launch of the Academy for Excellence in Medical Education.
+Visit this link to view the recording of the formal launch of the Academy for Excellence in Medical Education.

 L-R: Christine Thang, MD; Erin Powers, director, UCLA National Board for Professional Teaching Standards Project; Arif Amlani, director of program development at the UCLA School of Education and Information Studies; Adrienne Keener, MD; Manuel Celedon, MD; Clarence H. Braddock III, MD, MPH, MACP, executive vice dean and vice dean for education, David Geffen School of Medicine; Claire Burton, MD; Xavier Cagigas, PhD; Jason F. Lee, MD, MPH; Karen Morgenshtern, MD; and Emily Martin, MD.